fmpisantos/notes.nvim/README.md

 Opens the main notes directory in a popup window.

 4. **`:Todos`**
-Opens the main todos directory in a popup window.
+Opens the todos.md in a popup window.

 5. **`:GotoTodos`**
 Opens the todos.md file in the current buffer.